Irreversible processes without energy dissipation in an isolated Lipkin-Meshkov-Glick model: Results

-In Fig. \ref{fig:cycle} we plot the main results for the two paradigmatic dynamical regimes.
-At the top, the plot shows the time evolution of $\left \langle J_x(t) \right \rangle$ for a slow quench.
+In Fig.~\ref{fig:cycle} we summarize our main results.
+In the upper part, the plot shows the time evolution of $\left\langle J_x(t) \right\rangle$ for the slow driving ($\tau_q/\tau_s=7200$) ---the trajectory $\left \langle J_x(t) \right \rangle$ does not provide significative information for the fast driving ($\tau_q/\tau_s=0.4$), since the system is not equilibrated at intermediate times.
+In the panels below, we plot the main probability distributions, for the two paradigmatic regimes: at the left, for a slow driving ($\tau_q/\tau_s=7200$); at the right for a fast driving ($\tau_q/\tau_s=0.4$).
 In the middle panel, the energy distributions $\left|C_{i,n}(t) \right|^2$ are shown before (filled region) and after (solid lines) the cycle, in a logarithmic scale.
-The left column corresponds to a slow quench ($\tau_q/\tau_s=7200$); the right column, a fase quench ($\tau_q/\tau_s=0.04$).
 In the lower panel, the probabilities $\left|K_{j_x}(t) \right|^2$ are plotted in the same format.
 It is clearly shown that the initial energy distribution is fully recovered at the end of the slow cycle.
 On the contrary, $\langle J_x (t) \rangle$ returns following a path totally different from the corresponding to the forward protocol.
-During the backward process, $\langle J_x(t) \rangle$ averages to a value close to zero, implying that the broken symmetry of the initial state is approximately restored.
-The set of values obtained for $N=500$ with different relaxation times $t_r$ is plotted by a band in Fig. \ref{fig:cycle}.
-This entails that most of the information about the initial symmetry-breaking state is lost as a consequence of the process.
-The effectiveness of this lost depends on the number of levels populated in $\left | \Psi (0) \right\rangle$, so it is expected that the width of the band decreases with the system size (see below for a more detailed explanation).
-A remarkable result is that the symmetry restoration entails that the final state consist of a superposition of the two modes with $\left \langle J_x \right \rangle \lessgtr 0$, which is shown at the bottom on the left of the Fig. \ref{fig:cycle}.
-If this superposition is respectively symmetric, all the information about the initial symmetry-breaking is lost; if one branch os lower than the other, the final state averages to a $\left\langle J_x\right \rangle$ slightly different from zero.
-Although not explicitely shown, it is important to remark that the same final state is obtained independently of the degree of symmetry-breaking of the initial state.
+During the backward process, $\langle J_x(t) \rangle$ always fluctuates around a value close to zero, implying that the state consists of a superposition of the two symmetry-breaking branches, as it can be observed in the lower panel for $\left|K_{j_x}(t) \right|^2$.
+To get a deeper insight on this fact, we take into account that the equilibrium properties of the final state can be described by means of a long-time average at the fixed value $\Lambda_0$, from which we obtain the final equilibrium value $\overline{\left<J_{x,f}\right>}$.
+It is important to note that the returning path does not average exactly to $\overline{\left\langle J_{x,f} \right\rangle}=0$, but to a certain finite value depending on both the driving and the equilibration times, $\tau_q$ and $t_r$.
+We have performed several calculations with different equilibration times, which result in a region of possible final values of $\overline{\left<J_{x,f} \right>}$ at $\Lambda_0$, plotted as a band in the upper part of Fig. \ref{fig:cycle}.
+Therefore, the final distribution of $J_x$ is not exactly symmetric in the majority of the cases and the superposition of the two branches is slightly biased towards the left or the right.
+Hence, for finite-size systems not all the information about the initial symmetry-breaking, but a very significant part of it, is lost as a consequence of the phase mixing between eigenstates of opposite parity once the state enters in the region without degeneracies.
+In Sec.
+III C we will show how the width of the band decreases as the number of initially populated eigenstates increases, suggesting that the band tends to shrink to $\overline{\left\langle J_x \right\rangle}=0$ in the thermodynamic limit.
+Furthermore, in Sec.
+V we will give theoretical arguments supporting this conclusion.
+Although not explicitly shown, the same final state is obtained independently of the degree of symmetry-breaking of the initial condition.